CodeoNordic/just-another-calendar/documentation/events.md

 If you are using a [FullCalendar view](./init.md#view-string), each event must also have an associated `resourceId` (string or array of strings).

+You can add any amount of additional fields, as long as they do not conflict with fields already in use by the calendar.
+It is recommended to avoid using `camelCase`-casing for additional fields, as the calendar uses this format.

 ## Start+End
 Due to a diversity in preference, there are multiple ways of defining a date/time range for events: